 Fruit farms

 North-west of Hobart, the Derwent Valley is a well-known summer fruit region thanks to its fertile river flats and warm growing conditions.
-Popular stops around New Norfolk and Westerway include The Cherry Hut, a roadside favourite where visitors can buy fresh cherries direct from local growers during harvest, and The Westerway Berry Farm, which sells fresh seasonal berries, a variety of berry products and local produce, and ice-cream.
-(They also sell fruit at Hobart's Farm Gate Market on Sundays in season.)
+Popular stops around New Norfolk and Westerway include The Cherry Hut, a roadside favourite where visitors can buy fresh cherries direct from local growers during harvest (or indulge in an ice cream on a warm summers day), and The Westerway, which sells fresh seasonal berries pre-picked or pick-your-own, a variety of berry products, local produce, and ice-cream (they also sell fruit at Hobart's Farm Gate Market on Sundays in season.)
 The Derwent Valley’s easy access, scenic drives and seasonal fruit stalls make it a must-visit stop for summer fruit lovers.

 Where to find apples in the fruit's heartland